 Welcome to the Nurse Portfolio Credentialing Commission (NPCC) website.
-Here you will find a brief history of the NPCC, information about the Clinical Genetic Nurse (CGN) and Advanced Clinical Genetic Nurse (ACGN) credentials, a brief description of the documents required and the early steps to take in order to submit a portfolio for review.
+Here you will find a brief history of development of the NPCC not for profit organization, information about the Clinical Genetic Nurse (CGN) and Advanced Clinical Genetic Nurse (ACGN) credentials, a brief description of the documents required and the early steps to take in order to submit a portfolio for review.

 In the fall of 2017, following the discontinuation of Portfolio Assessment credentialing for genetics/genomics nurses by the American Nurses Credentialing Center (ANCC), the International Society of Nurses in Genetics (ISONG) recognized that another entity must be supported to provide this important credentialing.